josephbeuysmum/Dertisch/README.md

 -   `S` Sommelier

 ---
-The Restaurant Metaphor
+The Restaurant as a Design Pattern
 ---

 Most design patterns are *simple design patterns* in that they translate their own purposes well without regard of how they relate to other patterns in a given app.
-When put together - a factory, some observers, and a decorator, say - in one context it sounds like the plot of a surrealist movie: there is no common element tying these metaphors together.
-Writers describe this situation as **mixed metaphors**: the literary equivalent of an **anti-pattern** or **bad code smell**.
-Dertisch alleviates this bad smell by implementing a *complex design pattern*: the metaphors make sense in isolation *but also* collectively.
+When put together - a factory, some observers, and a decorator, say - in one context it sounds like the plot of a surrealist movie - there is no common element tying these metaphors together.
+Writers describe this situation as **mixed metaphors** - the literary equivalent of an **anti-pattern** or **bad code smell**.
+Dertisch alleviates this bad smell by implementing a *complex design pattern* - the metaphors make sense in isolation *but also* collectively.
 And a good restaurant has the same structure as a good app:

 -   Most restaurants are variations on a Restaurant/Kitchen theme, and most app architectures are variations on a View/Model theme.
 -   The front-of-house section of a restaurant is aesthetically pleasing, easy to use, and comfortable for its customers.
 App Views should be the same.